SpiraMirabilis/nginx-proxy/README.md

 If you want most of your virtual hosts to use a default single `location` block configuration and then override on a few specific ones, add those settings to the `/etc/nginx/vhost.d/default_location` file.
 This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{VIRTUAL_HOST}_location` file associated with it.

+#### Per-VIRTUAL_HOST upstream replacement

+If for one reason or another you want to disable the automatic upstream discovery, or change it somehow you can use  `/etc/nginx/vhost.d/{VIRTUAL_HOST}_upsteeam` file which will completely replace the upstream nginx block.
+Example contents:

+server 172.22.1.1:8000;

 ### Contributing

 Before submitting pull requests or issues, please check github to make sure an existing issue or pull request is not already open.